aai-research-lab/FastMDAnalysis/README.md

-This validation suite quantifies the numerical agreement between **FastMDAnalysis** (as published on PyPI) and established reference libraries (MDTraj, scikit-learn, SciPy) on the Trp-cage miniprotein benchmark used in the JCIM submission.
+This validation suite quantifies the numerical agreement between **FastMDAnalysis** (as published on PyPI) and established reference libraries (MDTraj, scikit-learn, SciPy) on the Trp-cage miniprotein benchmark used in the JCC submission.

 The procedure below reproduces the **Accuracy Validation** results reported in the manuscript and supporting information.

 ---

-## Reproducing JCIM Validation Results
+## Reproducing JCC Validation Results

 ### Step 1: Get the Validation Code